-The proposed amendment was presented to the Professional Practice Committee for recommendation to the Full Board for adoption as an emergency rule at the July 2022 meeting of the Board of Regents, effective July 12, 2022.
 Since the Board of Regents meets at fixed intervals, the earliest that the proposed rule can be presented for adoption, after expiration of the required 60-day public comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the November 14-15, 2022 Regents meeting.
 Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed rule, if adopted at the November meeting, would be November 30, 2022, the date the Notice of Adoption would be published in the State Register.
 However, Sections (1), (4), and (5) of Chapter 230 became effective June 24, 2022.
-This necessitated an emergency rule to be adopted at the July 2022 meeting of the Board of Regents.

-However, the emergency rule will expire on October 9, 2022.
-Therefore, a second emergency action is necessary at the September 2022 meeting for the preservation of the public health and general welfare in order to enable the State Education Department to timely implement the requirements of Sections (1), (4), and (5) of Chapter 230, which, among other things, defines "diagnosis" and "development of assessment-based treatment plans"; authorizes the Department to issue limited permits to applicants who are gaining experience for the diagnostic privilege; and authorizes licensed mental health counselors, licensed marriage and family therapists and licensed psychoanalysts in certain settings approved by the Department to diagnose and develop assessment-based treatment plans through June 24, 2025, in order to address the critical workforce shortages in the mental health professions by ensuring that programs and services providing addiction and mental health services to children, adults and communities have the appropriate staff to provide comprehensive services, including diagnosis and to ensure that the emergency action taken at the July 2022 meeting remains continuously in effect until the rule can be permanently adopted.
+Therefore, emergency action is necessary at the July 2022 meeting for the preservation of the public health and general welfare in order to enable the State Education Department to timely implement the requirements of Sections (1), (4), and (5) of Chapter 230, which, among other things, defines "diagnosis" and "development of assessment-based treatment plans"; authorizes the Department to issue limited permits to applicants who are gaining experience for the diagnostic privilege; and authorizes licensed mental health counselors, licensed marriage and family therapists and licensed psychoanalysts in certain settings approved by the Department to diagnose and develop assessment-based treatment plans through June 24, 2025, in order to address the critical workforce shortages in the mental health professions by ensuring that programs and services providing addiction and mental health services to children, adults and communities have the appropriate staff to provide comprehensive services, including diagnosis.

 It is anticipated that the proposed rule will be presented to the Board of Regents for adoption as a permanent rule at the November 2022 meeting, which is the first scheduled meeting after expiration of the 60-day public comment period mandated by SAPA for state agency rule making.
+However, since the emergency action will expire before the November 2022 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the September 2022 Regents meeting.